saifhossam/ThakAI/README.md

 # 📜 Arabic Legal Document Processing Pipeline

-A modular, end-to-end pipeline for extracting, splitting, profiling, and structuring Arabic legal documents (UAE laws) from PDFs or web sources into structured JSON outputs.
+A modular, end-to-end pipeline for extracting, splitting, profiling, and structuring Arabic legal documents (UAE laws) from PDFs or web sources into structured JSON — with a RAG-powered question answering interface.

 ---